department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/conversation-guide.md

 Question: Why do you think these two providers are displayed here?

-Explaination to follow up with: Sarah Bennett is who you normally see for Nutrition and food she is a registered dietitian however, you have seen Emily Larson (Certified Nutrition Specialists) in the past on occasion.
+Explaination to follow up with: Sarah Bennett is who you normally see for Nutrition and food she is a registered dietitian however, you have seen Emily Larson in the past on occasion.

 Prompt: Tell me about this page.